 Travelling in a wheelchair

 All passengers travelling in a wheelchair will be requested to vacate the wheelchair and proceed through the Walk through Metal Detector either with or without the assistance of a support person, if you are able to do so without harming the person seated, to allow the wheelchair to be inspected.
 If you are travelling with a wheelchair or other mobility device you will need approval from your airline for its carriage.

 Travelling with electrical or electronic devices

 All electrical and electronic devices will be screened by x-ray before they will be allowed onto the aircraft.
 You need to remove any device [larger than a cell phone], including all cameras, from your bags and place them in an x-ray tray.
 While most camera film will be unaffected by x-rays, film over 1600 ASA may be affected.
-If you are carrying this type of film remove it from the camera and place in a film canister so it can be physically inspected.

 Be prepared at security screening